Elias-Ladenburger/CSEP/README.md

     cd source/presentation_layer

-Then run the flask-app:
+Then run the app:

+	python3 app.py

+to run it on port 5000 (debug mode).
+Or

     python production_server.py

+to run the system on port 8080 (production mode).

-You are now able to access the web interface [here](https://127.0.0.1:5000).
+You are now able to access the web interface [here](https://localhost):8080 or :5000 respectively.

 ### Testing
 Tests are located in the [source > tests](/source/tests) subdirectory.
 They can be run by executing